miahandrio/webQuizEngine/README.md

 It is a backend engine for a quiz website in wich you can create, solve, share quizzes and much more.

 It supports creating accounts, authorisation(quizzes can be deleted only by their creators), logging quiz solving.
-The local PostgreSQL DBMS is used, but it can be configured to work with H2 database(find configuration at the bottom of this readme)
+The local PostgreSQL DBMS is used, but it can be configured to work with H2 database(find configuration at the bottom of this readme).
+This project uses gradle build/dependency management system and java 11+ SDK, Spring framework version is specified as the newest.

 For accessing api, web UI should be comin in the following weeks, but now, using it with postman(or similar software is recommended).